changeworld/azure-docs.pl-pl/articles/machine-learning/service/machine-learning-interpretability-explainability.md

                                                        description='Get local explanations for NAME_OF_THE_PROBLEM')
         ```

-   1. Utwórz plik z zależności środowiska
+   1. Utwórz plik ze zależnościami środowiska

         ```python
         from azureml.core.conda_dependencies import CondaDependencies